harshhy2012/text-encoder-huffman-coding/README.md

 # text-encoder-huffman-coding

+Use this encoder on: https://harshhy2012.github.io/text-encoder-huffman-coding/

-How to Encrypt:
+How to Encrypt text:
-1.Upload the text file
+1. Upload plaintext in a .txt file.
-2.Press the Encode button.
-A new encrypted text will get downloaded.
+2. Click on Encode button, and a encrypted file will be downloaded.

-How to Decrypt :
+How to Decrypt text:
-1.Upload the Encrypted file
-2.Press the Decode button.
-A new Decrypted text file get downloaded.
+1. Upload the ciphertext in a .txt file.
+2. Click on Decode button, and a decrypted file will be downloaded.